 Opioids: Avoiding Risks When Prescribing

-Despite the oversight and resources, the same concerns with opioid prescribing and patient outcomes remain1,2.
-Providers should keep current with and follow state and federal regulations for prescribing controlled substances.
-A failure to follow prescribing guidelines can lead to physician investigations and actions against physicians’ licenses.
-Here are links to state prescribing laws and resources: Maine Law, Maine Resource, Massachusetts Law, Massachusetts Resource, New Hampshire Law, New Hampshire Resource, Vermont Law, Vermont Resource.
+Despite updated oversight and resources, concerns with opioid prescribing and patient outcomes remain.
+Providers should remain current with and follow state and federal regulations for prescribing controlled substances.
+Failure to follow prescribing guidelines can lead to investigations and actions against physicians' and advanced practice providers’ licenses.
+Here are links to state prescribing laws and resources:

-In addition, Congress has updated Section 1263 of the Consolidated Appropriations Act of 2023, known as MATE—the Medication Access and Training Expansion, which now has a new educational requirement for all Drug Enforcement Administration (DEA) registrants.
-By June 27, 2023, all registrants must have completed at least 8 hours of opioid/substance use disordered training via an approved source6.
+In addition, Congress has updated Section 1263 of the Consolidated Appropriations Act of 2023, known as MATE—the Medication Access and Training Expansion, which now includes an educational requirement for all Drug Enforcement Administration (DEA) registrants.
+By June 27, 2023, all DEA registrants are required to have completed at least 8 hours of opioid/substance use disorder training via an approved source.

 The following risk management recommendations have been developed to assist providers in maintaining the controls necessary to prescribe opioids in a manner consistent with legal requirements and accepted medical practice.